Tenancy Terms and Conditions

 numerical order, by plot.

-19) Any member, or any person being a guest of that member or in their family,
+19) Any member, or any person being a guest of a member or their family,

 found removing produce or other items from another member’s plot without